-It’s typical New Year’s tradition in Japan to write New Year’s card, it is what we call “Nengajo” in Japanese.
+It’s a typical New Year’s tradition in Japan to write New Year’s cards; we call it “Nengajo” in Japanese.

-For those who have seen or heard about Nengajo somewhere in Japan, and are curious and interested, and/or you want to write it to some of your Japanese friends or families, please learn “how to write Nengajo step by step” by this article.
+For those who have seen or heard about Nengajo somewhere in Japan, and are curious or you want to write it to some of your Japanese friends or families, you can learn “how to write Nengajo step by step” in this article.

-1. Step by Step guide: Have a problem in writing Nengajo in New Year??
+1. Step by Step guide: Writing Nengajo for New Year

-Before we start how to write Nengajo, let’s first see why many Japanese people write Nengajo in Japan during the New Year.
+Before we start talking about how to write Nengajo, let’s first see why many Japanese people write Nengajo in Japan during the New Year.

-The tradition of writing Nengajo in Japan had started during the Heian Period (794-).
-Japanese people used to go around visiting their neighbors and relatives, greeting them to express their appreciation for their support.
+The tradition of writing Nengajo in Japan started during the Heian Period (794-).
+Japanese people used to visit their neighbors and relatives, greeting them to express their appreciation for their support.
 This custom has gradually changed into writing Nengajo instead of visiting their neighbors and relatives since the Edo Period (1603-).
-This happened because many relatives were living far away and it became physically difficult to visit all the time.
+This happened because many relatives were living far away, and it became physically difficult to visit all the time.

-To make you understand it better, I would say it’s like Christmas card to your families, friends or for those who are close to you.
-However, there are certain steps and rules you must follow to write Nengajo so let’s see the step by step process.
+I would say it’s like a Christmas card to your families, friends, or for those who are close to you.
+To write Nengajo the Japanese way, why not follow the certain steps and rules to write Nengajo, so let’s see the step-by-step process.

-Before you start writing Nengajo, you first need to decide who you need to send the Nengajo.
-You don’t need to write for every people you know but you need to pick out the main people who have helped you out a lot throughout the year in a certain way or another.
+Before you start writing Nengajo, you first need to decide who to send it to.
+You don’t need to write for every person you know, but you should pick out the main people who have helped you out a lot throughout the year in a certain way or another.
 Here are some examples:

 1. Your boss and colleagues

-This depends on what kinds of company you’re working for in Japan but normally Japanese people write Nengajo to their direct boss and colleagues every year.
-However, some companies are abolishing empty formalities for certain purposes and it is therefore not allowed to send any Nengajo to any employees so it is important to check your company first to see if you’re allowed to send Nengajo to your boss or colleagues.
+This depends on what kinds of company you’re working for in Japan, but normally Japanese people write Nengajo to their direct boss and colleagues every year.
+However, some companies are abolishing empty formalities for certain purposes, and it is not allowed to send any Nengajo to any employees.
+Hence, it is important to check your company first to see if you’re allowed to send Nengajo to your boss or colleagues.
 If you follow your company’s rule, in this case, they will see you have and think of the Japanese style of good manners.

 2. Your family

 If your family is living in Japan, it’s appropriate to write Nengajo to your family.
-However, if your family is living in other countries, rather than writing Nengajo to them, write a Christmas card instead; this is because Nengajo works only in Japan due to the New Year’s card stamps that are included in Nengajo and it’s available only in Japan.
+However, if your family is living in other countries, rather than writing Nengajo to them, maybe write a Christmas card instead because the Nengajo postcard also includes the postage fee (and it only sent in Japan).

 Pick up a Nengajo for your close Japanese friends who also live in Japan.
-Think of how close they are to you carefully.
 Do you see each other often?
-Do you share your secrets with each other?
+Do you share your secrets?
 Do you feel you can get together after 10 years?
-Do they help you out a lot and do you help them out a lot?
-Even if you know a lot of Japanese people in Japan (including just drinking buddies), it is important to just pick up only your REALLY close and trustworthy Japanese friends.
+Do they help you out a lot, and do you help them out a lot?
+Even if you know many Japanese people in Japan (including just drinking buddies), it is important to pick up only your REALLY close and trustworthy Japanese friends.

-Do you know when Japanese people can start getting their Nengajo?
-Normally the post office, convenience stores, supermarkets, stationery shops or major appliance stores start selling the Nengajo from November 1st until the next year January 6th.
+Do you know when Japanese people start preparing their Nengajo?
+Normally the post office, convenience stores, supermarkets, stationery shops, or major appliance stores start selling the Nengajo from November 1st until the next year, January 6th.

-Like in many other things, when preparing a Nengajo, the sooner the better.
-If you write Nengajo for only 3 or 4 people, you may not need so much time for writing Nengajo but if you have many close friends, boss, colleague, relatives, etc. and or you need/decide to write like 20 or more people, it is better to prepare Nengajo very soon and start writing little by little whenever you have time.
+Like in many other things, when preparing a Nengajo, the sooner, the better.
+If you write Nengajo for only 3 or 4 people, you may not need so much time for writing Nengajo.
+Still, if you have many close friends, boss, colleague, relatives, etc., and or you need/decide to write like 20 or more people, it is better to prepare Nengajo very soon and start writing little by little whenever you have time.